NRL Wheelchair Championship

-The NRL Wheelchair Championship will be an elite level wheelchair rugby league competition for teams in Australia, with the inaugural edition beginning in 2025.
+The NRL Wheelchair Championship is an elite level wheelchair rugby league competition for teams in Australia.
+The inaugural edition took place in 2025.

 The competition is the third elite level domestic competition in the sport after France's Elite 1 and the United Kingdom's RFL Wheelchair Super League.

 2025 season

-The inaugural 2025 event will be contested by nine teams and will be played between 31 October and 2 November at the Gold Coast Sports and Leisure Centre in Gold Coast, Queensland.
-The tournament will be opened and closed by both tests of the 2025 Wheelchair Ashes.
+The inaugural 2025 event was contested by seven teams and was played between 31 October and 2 November at the Gold Coast Sports and Leisure Centre in Gold Coast, Queensland.
+The tournament was opened and closed by both tests of the 2025 Wheelchair Ashes.